12 Best Issue Tracking Software in 2026

 Pricing: $4 per person/monthly.

 Want to collect issues directly into GitHub?
-See how GitHub/Marker.io integration works
+See how GitHub/Marker.io integration works.

 6. Taiga

-Open-source, agile-orientated PM suite for developers.
+Open-source, agile-oriented PM suite for developers.

 Best for: Agile dev teams and product managers.